orieasy1/24-1-Programming-Study/Computer Language/2024-04-29-ClassesnObjectsDeeperLook.md

 <br><br>
 For example, the owner of a bank account should be able to deposit or withdraw funds an check the account's balance.dkseh A class's designer can provide public set and get methods that enable an application to specify the value for  or retrieve the value of a particular object's private instantce variable.

+### Overloded Constructor

+Every object can access a reference to itself with keyword this.
+Can use this reference implicitly and explicitly.

+Overloaded Consturctuors enable objects of a class to be initialized in different ways.
+To overload constructors, sitmply provide multiple constructor declarations with different signatures.
+Recall that the complier differentiates signatures by the number of parameter types in each signature.